-Misbehavior on the part of students can be generally corrected when home and school work together.
-Teachers and students must foster a mutual respect for one another.
+Misbehavior on the part of students can be generally corrected when home and schoolwork together.
+Teachers and students must foster a mutual respect.
 Teachers will never use corporal punishment or offensive language toward a student.
 According to the Code of Student Conduct, methods of positive reinforcement/rewards and/or loss of privileges are utilized.